-Peace and Possibilities at the End of Life
+The Prospect for Growth at the End of Life

 In 1997, too many Americans were dying in hospitals, often in pain, often alone.
 Progress has been made in alleviating pain and expanding hospice and palliative care for people nearing the end of their lives.
 Yet, even today, too many people are dying badly!
 The stories in Dying Well enable readers to imagine that wellbeing is possible through these most difficult times of life.
-This book remains as vital and valuable to individuals and their families today as it did when it was first published.
+This book remains as vital and valuable to individuals and their families today as it was when it was first published.